Computer Science Education, MS

 Upon completion of the MS in computer science education, students will be able to:

-• Demonstrate practical knowledge and skills with computing systems.
+• Demonstrate CS knowledge and skills by creating computational artifacts.

 Admissions